p-alexisv/sitemon/README.md

 ## Usage

 ### How to deploy sitemon on a Kubernetes cluster
-If you have an existing Kubernetes cluster, you can deploy sitemon using the following deployment YAML (also in this repo).
+If you have an existing Kubernetes cluster, you can deploy sitemon using the following [deployment YAML](sitemon-deployment.yaml).
 This would use the pre-built image that is available in dockerhub.
-If you want to build the image, then see the instructions in section "How to build the container image".
+If you want to build the image, then see the instructions in section "[How to build the container image](#how-to-build-the-container-image)".
 Make sure to change the environment variables as appropriate for your setting.
 ```
 apiVersion: apps/v1